-Environmental Health deals with complaints about odours in our district.
+Environmental Health deals with complaints about odours.
 Our most common odour is from farming activities.

 Odours can carry over a long distance and can affect many people.
 It is often difficult to find the cause.

 People are also affected in different ways depending on their sensitivity to the odour, what may be a horrible smell for one person may not be for another.

 Our leaflet called ‘Odours’ which is available to view or download from the related content, explains the law and gives some advice about the most common causes of odours.

 We can also provide advice or investigate complaints about the smell of fumes or dust.

 What should you do if you are having problems with an odour, fumes or dust?

 By law, we are not able to deal with odours from domestic premises, unless the odour is being caused by large amounts of dog mess or waste.

 In most cases if you know the cause of the problem, it can be resolved by politely telling the person about it, if they do not know it is a problem, they cannot deal with it.
 If after a reasonable amount of time nothing has been done to solve the problem, you can make a complaint to us.